cjdelisle/cjdns/README.md

 1. It helps prevent abuse because bad people will be less likely to abuse a system after they were, in an act of human kindness, given access to that system.
-2. This is not intended to overlay The Old Internet, it is intended to replace it.
+2. This is not intended to overlay "the old internet", it is intended to replace it.
 Each connection will in due time be replaced by a wire, a fiber optic cable, or a wireless network connection.
 3. In any case of a disagreement, there will be a "chain of friends" linking